zuzuleinen/wallet-service/README.md

 ```

 Add funds to a wallet.
 Make sure the `reference` field is unique:
+A `reference` contains information about the context in which this amount is added/removed.
+For
+example: `wonbet-111`, `witraw-222`, where the first part is the event and second it a unique id.
+I don't do any
+validation for the format, but good when debugging.

 ```shell
 curl -X POST -H "Content-Type: application/json" -d '{"amount": 10,"reference":"wonbet-1"}' http://localhost:8080/add-funds/andrei